 Here we talk about a few metrics that bring about significant changes in the workplace.
 Things like resignation rate, performance appraisal involvement rate, time taken for recruitment, etc., have a considerable effect on the recruitment process.

-HR Analytics can help you in many ways.
+HR Analytics for team can help you in many ways.
 First, by providing different perspectives and metrics for assessing your organisation’s needs and plan accordingly.
 Further, HR analytics provides insights that are rich in data and research.
 Therefore, you can integrate them with your daily work.